Statue of a woman, known as the "Lady of Auxerre"

 myminifactory

-The Lady of Auxerre, masterpiece of the Daedalic style The circumstances surrounding the discovery of this statuette, which was found in the storeroom of the Auxerre museum in 1907, remain unknown.
-However, it is the finest example of the Daedalic style, which marked the renewal of stone sculpting in the Greek world in the seventh century BC.
-The U-shaped face, the heavy, stepped hair, and the strict frontality are hallmarks of this style, which takes its name from Daedalus, who is said to have created the first statues in antiquity.
-An uncertain identification Since we know nothing about the context in which the statuette was discovered, it is difficult to identify the person depicted or to determine the meaning of the gesture of the right hand.
-Some think that this is the image of a goddess, considering the many terracotta figurines of Middle Eastern divinities (Astarte in particular) that highlight their sexual attributes.
-Others see this statue as a simple mortal, the servant of some fertility cult or perhaps the dedicator herself making a gesture of prayer.
-The revival of stone sculpture in Crete in the Orientalizing period This work is a testament to the intense artistic activity that took place in the eastern regions of the Mediterranean basin during the Orientalizing period.
-Techniques and decorative motifs originating in Egypt and the Near East were spread by Greek artisans who blended these models with their own traditions.
-The Auxerre statuette was created in Crete in the seventh century, around 640–620 BC.
-The work is assigned to Crete because of the type of limestone used as well as similarities of the young woman's costume, gesture, and face with works in bronze, limestone, and clay that have been discovered on the island.
-Comparison with funerary material excavated at Eleutherna, in northern Crete, suggests that the Lady of Auxerre was found in this necropolis in the late nineteenth century.
+The Lady of Auxerre stands out as a masterpiece of Daedalic style, a renewed form of stone sculpting that marked the Greek world in the seventh century BC.
+Discovered in 1907 in the storeroom of the Auxerre museum, the statuette's origin remains unclear, but its exceptional craftsmanship is undeniable.
+The U-shaped face, heavy stepped hair, and strict frontality are hallmarks of Daedalic style, which takes its name from Daedalus, credited with creating the first statues in ancient times.
+Unresolved identity The context surrounding the discovery of the statuette makes it difficult to identify the person depicted or determine the meaning behind the right hand's gesture.
+Some believe this is an image of a goddess, noting the many terracotta figurines from Middle Eastern divinities that highlight their sexual attributes.
+Others see this statue as a simple mortal, possibly a servant of a fertility cult or even the dedicator making a prayerful gesture.
+Resurgence of stone sculpture in Crete during the Orientalizing period This work showcases the intense artistic activity that took place in the eastern Mediterranean region during the Orientalizing period.
+Greek artisans spread techniques and decorative motifs from Egypt and the Near East, blending these models with their own traditions.
+The Auxerre statuette was created in Crete around 640-620 BC, assigned to this location due to the type of limestone used and similarities between the young woman's costume, gesture, and face with works discovered on the island.
+Comparing the statuette with funerary materials excavated at Eleutherna in northern Crete suggests it was found in this necropolis in the late nineteenth century.

 Download Model from myminifactory